-Hendrik became a lawyer in 2005 and joined Osborne Clarke in 2007.
+Hendrik became a lawyer in 2005 and joined the Munich office of Osborne Clarke in 2007.
 He was seconded to legal departments of IT companies several times.
 In addition, he spent a number of years as a software developer at the Institute for Legal Informatics of Saarland University.
-His clients benefit from his practical experience and his technical know-how when introducing cutting edge technologies.
+His clients benefit from his practical experience and his technical know-how when advising on technology-oriented matters.

-Hendrik is recommended by Legal 500 Germany, which highlights his “very good IT knowledge, even regarding exotic questions” and his “very fast understanding of technical details”.
-In 2015 he received Lexology’s and the International Law Office’s International Client Choice Award, winning the German IT & Internet category.
+Hendrik is named in Kanzleimonitor 2017/2018 as a repeatedly recommended lawyer for IT law.
+He is also recommended by Legal 500 Germany, due to his “very good IT knowledge, even regarding exotic questions” and his “very fast understanding of technical details”.
+In 2015 he received the International Client Choice Award from Lexology and the International Law Office, winning the IT & Internet Law category.

 Hendrik is a lecturer in IT law at the Deutsche Anwaltakademie (German Lawyers’ Academy) and a frequent speaker on topics relating to IT law.

-He is a member of the Data Protection Law Committee of the German Federal Bar, a member of the information technology working group of the German Lawyers Association (DAV), and a member of the German Society for Law and Computer Science.
+He is a member of the Data Protection Law Committee of the German Federal Bar Association, a member of the information technology working group of the German Lawyers Association (DAV), and a member of the German Society for Law and Computer Science.

 An up-to-date list of speaking engagements and publications can be found here.